vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 By default, digital twins are stored as a flat hierarchy in Time Series Insights, however they can be enriched with model information and a multi-level hierarchy for organization.
 You can write custom logic to automatically provide this information using the model and graph data already stored in Azure Digital Twins.

-Congratulations - you are now passing device telemtry data to Time Series Insights.
+Congratulations - you are now passing device telemetry data to Time Series Insights.